reown-com/appkit/docs/html.md

 ### ModalCtrl

-Controllers to open, close and subscribe to modal state.
+Controller to open, close and subscribe to modal state.

 ```ts
 import { ModalCtrl } from '@web3modal/core'